View the 2021 Undergraduate Research Excellence Awards

 Departments/Schools are invited to submit nominations for their best research student beginning in Winter.
 Additional awards are available for the best:

 A celebration event is held in Spring to acknowledge the students and their research supervisors.
-The event has traditionally been an in-person dinner (see photos from 2019).
-Recipients of the 2020 awards were announced in a special video.
+The event is traditionally an in-person dinner (see photos).
+Recipients of the 2021 awards are celebrated in a special video!

 The URE awards started as a one-time opportunity back in 2004 to disperse funds raised through a VW Beetle raffle.
 The event was so well received, UFV decided to make it an annual event!
 It has become the highlight event for the Research Office, which has dispersed over $270,000 to students through these awards over the last 15 years.